postcss/sugarss/README.md

 SugarSS separates selectors and declarations by `:\s` or `:\n` token.

-So you must write a space after property name: `color: black` is good, `color:black` is prohibited.
+So you must write a space after the property name: `color: black` is good, `color:black` is prohibited.

 ## Text Editors